Suzuki has revealed the price for its Toyota Rav4-derived Across SUV, its first plug-in hybrid vehicle.

 The two Japanese brands announced back in March that they intended to further their plans to collaborate in new fields after resolving to pool their expertise to develop alternative fuel vehicles (AFV) and compact cars.

-Styling clearly derivative of the Rav4 features LED headlamps and daytime running lights and a set of 19-inch alloy wheels with black gloss coating seek to distinguish the Suzuki ACROSS from outside.
+Styling clearly derivative of the Rav4 features LED headlamps and daytime running lights and a set of 19-inch alloy wheels with black gloss coating seek to distinguish the Suzuki Across from outside.

-The ACROSS is available in six different colours: White Pearl Crystal Shine, Silver Metallic, Attitude Black Mica, Sensual Red Mica, Grey Metallic and Dark Blue Mica.
+It is available in six different colours: White Pearl Crystal Shine, Silver Metallic, Attitude Black Mica, Sensual Red Mica, Grey Metallic and Dark Blue Mica.

-An E-Four four-wheel-drive system fitted with AWD Integrated Management (AIM) software, meanwhile, helps deliver the ACROSS’s on- and off-road handling capabilities.
+An E-Four four-wheel-drive system fitted with AWD Integrated Management (AIM) software, meanwhile, helps deliver the Across’s on- and off-road handling capabilities.

 Trail Mode, meanwhile, is an automatic limited-slip differential control feature that ensures the best possible grip and control on slippery surfaces.

 The system works by applying the brakes to wheels that begin to lose grip and redirects torque to wheels that maintain grip.
 The feature also adjusts the throttle and transmission shift pattern to keep the vehicle moving.